jgneff/strictly-netbeans/README.md

 * the [desktop interfaces](https://snapcraft.io/docs/gnome-3-28-extension) to run as a graphical desktop application,
 * the [home interface](https://snapcraft.io/docs/home-interface) to read and write files under your home directory,
-* the [network interface](https://snapcraft.io/docs/network-interface) to download NetBeans plugins and Maven artifacts, and
+* the [network interface](https://snapcraft.io/docs/network-interface) to download NetBeans plugins and Maven artifacts,
-* the [network-bind interface](https://snapcraft.io/docs/network-bind-interface) to listen on local server sockets.
+* the [network-bind interface](https://snapcraft.io/docs/network-bind-interface) to listen on local server sockets, and
+* the optional [mount-observe interface](https://snapcraft.io/docs/mount-observe-interface) to enable Git support for the project repository.

 When you install Strictly NetBeans, it will automatically install the [OpenJDK Snap package](https://snapcraft.io/openjdk) and connect to it for its Java Development Kit (JDK).
 You can also install the OpenJDK Snap package manually with the command: